Trossen SDK: Open-Source Robotics Data Collection

 Robotics does not just have a model problem.
 It has a data problem.

-We think the field needs better shared infrastructure for robotics data collection.
+The field needs better shared infrastructure for robotics data collection.
 Something more modular.
 More reusable.
 More extensible.
-Something that can help the community move faster, instead of forcing every team to rebuild the same plumbing over and over again.
+Something that helps the community move faster, instead of forcing every team to rebuild the same plumbing over and over again.

-That is why we are open-sourcing the Trossen SDK.
+That is why Trossen Robotics is open-sourcing the Trossen SDK.

 What is the Trossen SDK?